Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Which is the best and most famous book by Jim Corbett?

-His most famous book is Man Eaters of Kumaon which he published in 1944.
-It covers the essence of his journey of understanding why northern Indian local communities were constantly attacked by man-eating tigers and leopards and how he understood the root cause and stopped the menace to protect the locals from danger of wild animals.
+His most famous book is Man Eaters of Kumaon, which he published in 1944.
+It covers the essence of his journey of understanding why northern Indian local communities were constantly attacked by man-eating tigers and leopards, and how he understood the root cause and stopped the menace to protect the locals from danger of wild animals.

 Where is the Museum of Jim Corbett based?